oceanhackweek/ohw23_proj_oil/README.md

  4. Presentation: visualize the segments: make a list, save metadata (future)

 ## Datasets
+The images used were taken from the second [COSMO-SkyMed](https://earth.esa.int/eogateway/missions/cosmo-skymed) satellite with the ID CSKS2.

 ## References/ Literature Review
 ### More relevant: